Start Printed Page 53452

-OSHA solicits comments concerning the proposed reduction in, and extension of, the information collection requirements contained in the Coke Oven Standard (29 CFR 1910.1029).
+OSHA solicits public comments concerning its proposal to extend OMB approval of the information collection requirements specified by the Coke Oven Emissions Standard (29 CFR 1910.1029).

 - The quality, utility, and clarity of the information collected; and

 - Ways to minimize the burden on employers who must comply; for example, by using automated or other technological information collection and transmission techniques.